Travel in All Zones Without Extra Charge on Weekends/Holidays

-This new service is for the metro, bus, tramway, weekend night buses (Noctilien), RER and regional Transilien trains.
-The press release, available in French, about the dézonage of the Navigo Pass (use Google translate) explains the new system for reduced fares within the Île-de-France area.
+This new service is for the metro, bus, tramway, weekend night buses (Noctilien), RER and regional Transilien trains for zones 1-5 explains the new system for reduced fares within the Île-de-France area.
 This service is valid from Friday midnight to Sunday midnight and holidays, midnight to midnight.

 On a Saturday, we used our Navigo (annual pass) to travel between downtown Paris and Val d’Europe for La Vallée Shopping Outlet Mall.
 The pass worked going and worked returning.
 Our annual pass is for Zones 1 and 2.
 Val d’Europe and Disneyland Paris are in Zone 5.
 The medieval town of Provins with its josting, ramparts and legends of knights is located at the edge of Zone 5.